econtrerasd/Foenix-Sprite-Editor/README.md

 MENU ICONS
 ------------------------------------------------
-The Menu Icons allow you to handle the main operations needed to administer your Sprites:
+The Menu Icons allow you to handle the main operations needed to administer your Sprites (description of the icon in parenthesis):
 * SAVE*                   (down arrow into box)
 * LOAD                    (up arrow from box)
 * ADD SPRITE              (plus sign)